tariqurrahman/Restaurantapp/README.md

 # Restaurantapp
-It's a restauratn application made by using JavaFX
+It's a restaurant application made by using JavaFX